qpa-agh/poland_memgraph/README.md

 ### Performance Evaluation and Scalability Analysis
 #### Creating buildings neighbourhood problem
 We conducted a performance evaluation of relationship creation.
 Processing approximately 10 000 building nodes took 3 minutes and resulted in over 3 milion relationships.
-For example, the top red building in the below picture has over 300 relationships and this is a sh*t hole in the Podkarpackie voivodship.
+For example, the top red building in the below picture has over 300 relationships and this is a small village in the Podkarpackie voivodship.

 ![alt text](imgs/building_connection.png)